pfsense/docs/source/releases/2-3-3-new-features-and-changes.rst

 -  Updated simplepie (RSS Parsing library) to 1.4.3
 -  Fixed storing of IPv6 addresses so they are always saved in lower case `#6864 <https://redmine.pfsense.org/issues/6864>`__
--  Fixed bsnmpd “printcap” log errors
+-  Fixed bsnmpd "printcap" log errors
    `#6838 <https://redmine.pfsense.org/issues/6838>`__
 -  Fixed a foreach error when restoring a configuration without packages
 -  Fixed handling of signal traps in the console menu `#6741 <https://redmine.pfsense.org/issues/6741>`__
--  Fixed “Goto line #” action on diag\_edit.php so pressing the enter key also activates the function
+-  Fixed "Goto line #" action on diag\_edit.php so pressing the enter key also activates the function
 -  Changed the PHP Execute feature of Diagnostics > Command so that it does not generate a crash report from a syntax error